Davonne007-TX/road-to-uxe/README.md

 # Road to UXE!

 Welcome to Road to UXE!
 This project is my journey focusing on deepening my skills as a Frontend Web Developer, while also expanding my knowledge of UI/UX design.
-I am building UI that focuses on user satisfaction, usability, and accessibility.
+I am building UI that focuses on user experience, usability, and accessibility.

 ## Tech Used